hoegnason/gearbox-engine/README.md

 Want to see the Gearbox engine in action?

 Take a look at [these games!](https://hoegnason.github.io/gearbox-engine/#/)

+This game engine is heavily inspired by [react-game-kit](https://github.com/FormidableLabs/react-game-kit) by FormidableLabs and [react-native-game-engine](https://github.com/bberak/react-native-game-engine) by bberak.
 # Instructions

 *Welcome to the Gearbox Engine!*